Bill Pecota: Kansas City Royals

 Pecota once again spent the 1989 season going back and forth up I-29.
 He made his debut in centerfield, leaving pitcher as the only position on the field he never played.
 In the first game of a July 19 doubleheader with the New York Yankees, Pecota had his only career two home run game.
 He homered again in the second game, accounting for all three home runs he would hit for the season, and four of his five RBIs.

 Pecota appeared in three games as a defensive replacement before he was optioned back to Omaha to start the 1990 season.
 He was recalled in early June and had only logged three at bats when he had a 4-for-4 game against the California Angels.
-His hot hitting continued through the month of June, and with Royals legend Frank White in the final season of his eighteen-year career, Pecota began seeing more playing time at second base.
-For the season, he batted .242 with five home runs and twenty RBIs.
+His hot hitting continued through the month of June, and with Royals legend Frank White in the final season of his 18-year career, Pecota began seeing more playing time at second base.
+For the season, he batted .242 with five home runs and 20 RBIs.

 Pecota saw limited playing time in 1991 until an injury to Kevin Seitzer thrust him into the starting third base job.
-He batted .253 with two home runs and thirteen RBIs filling in for Seitzer.
-Upon Setzer's return in late May, Pecota returned to his back-up role.
-This backup role included a relief appearance, adding Pecota to the list of big leaguers to play all nine positions plus designated hitter at one time or another during his bi- league career.
+He batted .253 with two home runs and 13 RBIs filling in for Seitzer.
+Upon Seitzer's return in late May, Pecota returned to his backup role.
+This backup role included a relief appearance, adding Pecota to the list of big leaguers to play all nine positions plus designated hitter at one time or another during his big league career.
 In early July, manager Hal McRae decided to replace Seitzer at third with Pecota permanently.
 The Royals were 35-44 and in last place in the American League West at the time of the change.
 They went 47-36 the rest of the way to finish the season in second place.
 For his part, Pecota batted .286 with a career best six home runs and 45 RBIs in a career-high 125 games.